ipython/ipython/docs/source/config/extensions/index.rst

 the extension again.
 It is up to the extension author to add code to manage that.

-Useful :class:`InteractiveShell` methods include :meth:`~IPython.core.interactiveshell.InteractiveShell.define_magic`,
+Useful :class:`InteractiveShell` methods include :meth:`~IPython.core.interactiveshell.InteractiveShell.register_magic_function`,
 :meth:`~IPython.core.interactiveshell.InteractiveShell.push` (to add variables to the user namespace) and :meth:`~IPython.core.interactiveshell.InteractiveShell.drop_by_id` (to remove variables on unloading).